plilja/plilja.github.io/_posts/2022-07-01-finding-the-root-cause-of-a-problem.md

 ---
 layout: post
-title: Finding the root cause of a problem
+title: Finding the Root Cause of a Problem
 tags: [ramble]
 ---